aciccarello/ciccarello.me/_posts/you-should-try-wireless-charging.md

 tags:
   - technology
   - review
-image: ""
+image: /assets/img/wireless-charging-featured.jpg
-image_alt: "TODO: Image of Phone on wirelss charger"
+image_alt: Phone sitting on wirless charging padd
 ---
 Wireless charging has been around for a while now but it's still not ubiquitous.
 Many people don't know their phone supports the feature.
 While it's not perfect, I think this is an under-utilized feature of modern cell phones.